 10 Ways To Stop Bloating After Eating: A Complete Guide

-- According to a study, bloating is a common symptom reported by up to 30% of the general population.
-(1)
+- Bloating is a common symptom reported by up to 30% of the general population (1).

-- Bloating can have a significant impact on a person's quality of life.
-According to a study, bloating can impair physical and mental health and reduce work productivity.
-(2)
+- Bloating can impair physical and mental health and reduce work productivity (2).

-- A study found that larger meals can increase the likelihood of bloating and other digestive symptoms.
-Specifically, the study found that meals containing more than 1,000 calories were more likely to cause bloating than smaller meals.
-(3)
+- Meals containing more than 1,000 calories were more likely to cause bloating than smaller meals (3).

 Bloating may not be the most pleasant feeling, especially after a hearty meal.
 But it’s not something that should make you feel fearful or uncomfortable—after all, bloat is caused by stomach content trying to escape after being pumped with excess air.
 To get relief from bloating, keep reading.
 In this article, you will learn about the causes of bloating after meals and tips on how to stop bloating fast.

 Why does my stomach bloat after eating?
 Bloating is a common digestive issue that can be caused by a variety of factors.
 Here are 7 common causes of why your stomach is constantly bloated: